Eusebius: Sources

 Little is known about the life of Eusebius.
 His successor at the See of Caesarea, Acacius, wrote a Life of Eusebius, a work that has since been lost.
-Eusebius' own surviving works probably only represent a small portion of his total output.
+Eusebius's own surviving works probably only represent a small portion of his total output.
 Beyond notices in his extant writings, the major sources are the 5th-century ecclesiastical historians Socrates, Sozomen, and Theodoret, and the 4th-century Christian author Jerome.
 There are assorted notices of his activities in the writings of his contemporaries Athanasius, Arius, Eusebius of Nicomedia, and Alexander of Alexandria.
-Eusebius' pupil, Eusebius of Emesa, provides some incidental information.
+Eusebius's pupil, Eusebius of Emesa, provides some incidental information.